dondealban/tutorial-qgis-maxent/README.md

     This will select the municipalities belonging to our study area.
 Check the attribute table if you have selected five records, which includes the following municipalities: Polillo, Burdeos, Panukulan, Patnanungan, and Jomalig towns.
     ![data-prep3](https://github.com/dondealban/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-03.png)

     - In the main QGIS window, right-click on **PHL_adm2.shp** and select **`Save As...`** from the menu.
 Once the **`Save vector layer as...`** dialog box opens, tick the `Save only selected features` to ensure that we save a new shapefile containing only the selected municipalities.
-Then, enter the file name of the output shapefile to your working directory, and click `OK`.
-The new shapefile should appear in the QGIS `Table of Contents` pane.
+Then, enter the file name of the output shapefile as **polillos.shp** to your working directory, and click `OK`.
+The new shapefile should appear in the QGIS `Layers Panel`.

-    - Then, we will create a polygon from the extent of the municipalities shapefile that we have just saved.
+    - Next, we will create a polygon from the extent of the municipalities shapefile that we have just saved.
 Go to **`Vector > Research Tools > Polygon from Layer Extent`** menu.

       + Under the `Input Layer` drop-down menu, select the newly created study area shapefile.
       + Under the `Extent` input line, select **`Save to File`** from the menu to save the file in your working directory.
 Then, click `Run` to create another shapefile, which consists of a box covering the extent of the study area.